 New rules require crematories that are not part of a licensed funeral home operation to obtain a Crematory Establishment permit from the Board.
 The rules go into effect on May 11, 2018.
-Application forms will be available on this site in early May.
+Application forms are now available on this site.
 To read the rules, click Crematory Rules and Regulations and scroll down to Section 13.0.

 The primary objective of the Delaware Board of Funeral Services is to protect the public from unsafe practices and practices which tend to reduce competition or fix prices for services.
 The Board must also maintain standards of professional competence and service delivery.
 To meet these objectives, the Board

-The Board issues licenses to funeral directors and interns and to funeral establishments.
+The Board issues licenses to funeral directors, interns, funeral establishments and crematory establishments.
 It also issues funeral director limited licenses to Maryland- or Pennsylvania-licensed funeral directors.